stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 2. Storing the input and output into a memory arena
 3. Adding a callback to a callback stack that calculates the derivative of the function

-This process lets us call `stan::math::grad(z)` that goes up and calls all the callbacks in the callback stack and accumulates the gradients through all the outputs and inputs. (reverse pass)
+This process lets us call `grad()` that goes up and calls all the callbacks in the callback stack and accumulates the gradients through all the outputs and inputs. (reverse pass)

 Reverse mode autodiff in Math requires a huge number of temporaries and intermediates to be computed and saved for the reverse pass.
-There are so many allocations that the overhead of `malloc` becomes noticable.
+There are so many allocations that the overhead of `malloc()` becomes noticable.
 To avoid this, Math provides its own memory arena.
 The assumptions of the Math arena are:

-1. Individual objects allocated in the arena do not need their destructors called (although there are ways to destruct something allocated in the arena, it just isn't automatic)
+1. Objects allocated in the arena are [TriviallyCopyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) and [TriviallyDestructable](https://en.cppreference.com/w/cpp/language/destructor#Trivial_destructor).
+These objects do not need their destructors called (although there are ways to destruct something allocated in the arena, it just isn't automatic).
-2. All objects allocated on the arena have the same lifetime (that is the lifetime of the stack - until `recover_memory` is called)
+2. All objects allocated on the arena have the same lifetime (that is the lifetime of the stack - until `recover_memory()` is called).

 The arena memory pattern fits nicely into automatic differentiation for MCMC as we will most commonly be calling gradients with data of the same size over